howarde4/Capstone2/backend/README.md

 Features:
-Navigation bar with title that links to home page and login or sign up buttons Navigation bar if already logged in has links to menus, profile and logout Register new user with password to create your own profile Log In/Out to access your profile with your menus Profile edit form to update your information
+Navigation bar with title that links to home page and login or sign up buttons Navigation bar if already logged in has links to menus, profile and logout Register new user to create your own profile
+Log In/Out to access your profile with your menus Profile edit form to update your information
 New menu form to add a menu to your account